-15Pension funding rules permit sponsors to choose the interest rate used to determine the maximum deductible pension contribution permitted from an interest rate "corridor" - a limited range of interest rates.
-In calculating the maximum deductible contribution, a higher interest rate produces a lower contribution limit.
-In the 101 cases PBGC examined from 1997 through 2002, airlines used the highest interest rate permitted in 86 cases, and the lowest interest rate permitted in 1 case.
-Using the interest rates chosen by the airlines, the maximum deductible contribution was calculated to be \$9.1 billion for these 101 cases.
-PBGC recalculated the maximum deductible contribution in each case using the lowest interest rate the airline could have chosen to determine the maximum deductible contribution of \$28.2 billion.
+16Pension funding rules permit sponsors to choose the interest rate used to determine the maximum deductible pension contribution permitted from an interest rate "corridor" - a limited range of interest rates.
+In calculating the maximum deductible contribution, a higher interest rate produces a lower deductible contribution limit.
+The maximum deductible contributions referred to in this paragraph and figure 9 are calculated using the lowest interest rate permissible from the interest rate corridor.